This-Is-Ko/football-updater/README.md

 Alternatively use the dockerfiles to build and deploy.
 Ensure docker is installed on the machine.

+### Certificate Generation

+Follow the instructions here to renew certificate and generate JKS https://keychest.net/stories/lets-encrypt-certificate-into-java-jks

+Next move the JKS into path which matches the config > server.ssl.key-store

+### Fonts

 To set up fonts for image generation, copy font files across to ec2